faidfaisal/faidfaisal.github.io/index.md

 Hi there!
 I’m a third-year undergraduate student studying **Computer Engineering at Stony Brook University**.
 I am advised by **[Professor Alex Doboli](https://www.ece.stonybrook.edu/~adoboli/)**, where I work on machine learning and natural language processing systems for educational automation, intelligent grading, and instructional support.

 My research interests lie at the intersection of **machine learning systems, computer architecture, and hardware acceleration**.
 I am particularly interested in designing **machine learning accelerators and hardware-software co-designed systems** that enable efficient execution of modern AI workloads.
-My goal is to better understand how machine learning algorithms, compilers, and computer architectures can be optimized together to improve performance, energy efficiency, and scalability.

-Through my work in digital design, FPGA development, computer architecture, and machine learning, I have become increasingly interested in the systems that power modern AI—from specialized accelerators and memory hierarchies to compiler optimizations and runtime systems.

-I plan to pursue a **PhD in Computer Engineering** and conduct research in **machine learning systems, computer architecture, and AI acceleration**.
+I plan to pursue a **PhD in Computer Science** and continue AI research.

 ---